 A brain injury has a devastating and life-long impact on the child and their whole family.
 Bones can mend and scars can heal but a brain injury stays with you for life and impacts on everything you think, feel and do.

-Established in 1991, the Child Brain Injury Trust helps children, young people, their families and professionals to come to terms with what has happened and how to deal with the uncertainty that the future holds.
+The Child Brain Injury Trust is the charity that supports children, young people, their families and professionals and helps them come to terms with what has happened and how to deal with the uncertainty that the future may hold.

 You are here because you are either affected by childhood acquired brain injury directly or because you know someone who is.
 You are not alone – welcome to our website.

 Don’t know where to start?
 Read our frequently asked questions on Behaviour, Education and Finance here.
 Or download our straight talking factsheets.
 If you have more questions or need support, ring our freephone Helpline…